Just Traveling Thru

 As can be seen by the above map, Rouen is 163 kilometers from Arromanche.
 Viking had arranged for a number of buses to take our tour group to the Arromanche area.
 Embarking on a day trip by bus from Rouen to Arromanches, France offers a delightful blend of history, picturesque landscapes, and coastal charm.
 As you leave the medieval city of Rouen behind, the bus journey reveals rolling countryside adorned with charming villages and lush green fields.
 Upon reaching Arromanches, we were transported back to a significant moment in history — the D-Day landings of World War II.
 We explored the remnants of Mulberry Harbor, a remarkable engineering feat!

-Gold Beach Map
+WW2 Gold Beach

 Image # 1 (left side) gives you an example of the tidal variations that occur at Gold Beach.
 I am standing on the sea wall with Ron and Elaine, and Celeste took this picture from the beach below.

 This was morning low tide, and the water was approximately 200 yards out from the sea wall (Celeste hiked out to the water, just to be able to say she stood in the English Channel).
 The height of the sea wall is because not only does the tide rise considerably, but a storm will bring the water blasting against it !
-Tidal variation here range between 3 to 6 meters (9+ to 18+ feet) in height.
+Tidal variation here ranges between 3 to 6 meters (9+ to 18+ feet) in height.

 Musée du Débarquement; Arromanches